quinnwerks/infernet/README.md

 - A correctly configured router (the address of the accelerator board must be the same as the one cached by the router)
 - Vivado 2018.3.1
 - Vivado SDK 2018.3.1
-- Xilinx licences that are not included:
+- Xilinx licences that might not be included in your Vivado install:
   - Tri Mode Ethernet Mac
   - AXI Ethernet Lite
 #### The client